darkpalacestudio/manuals/chameleon/manual/03_installation.md

 <span class="spacer"/>

-If you would like to know more, please refer to section {@sec:configuration} for more information on installation of preset and configuration files.
+If you would like to know more, please refer to section {@sec:configuration} for more information on installation of presets, themes and configuration files.

 <div class="quote bg-yellow">MacOS plugins downloaded from the internet are usually 'blocked' and
-require an extra step in order to load correctly, please refer to:
+require an extra step in order to load correctly, please refer to [this website](https://disable-gatekeeper.github.io/), [this blogpost](https://www.osirisguitar.com/how-to-make-unsigned-vsts-work-in-macos-catalina/), [this reddit thread](https://www.reddit.com/r/ableton/comments/g1dn3z/fixing_plugins_for_use_in_macos_catalina/)
-[this website](https://disable-gatekeeper.github.io/),
-[this blogpost](https://www.osirisguitar.com/how-to-make-unsigned-vsts-work-in-macos-catalina/),
-[this reddit thread](https://www.reddit.com/r/ableton/comments/g1dn3z/fixing_plugins_for_use_in_macos_catalina/)